No doubt Shanghai is a sweet place to be shooting your film photography.

 I’m sure they have their reasons for this but it means they’re not the convenient one-stop shop they could be.

-Thoughts on buying and developing 35mm film in Shanghai
+Thoughts on where to buy and develop film in Shanghai

 While I can’t detail every film lab in Shanghai, there are a couple of analogous elephants to address in this analogue room.